Allison-Shay/tbi-outcomes/README.md

 Rscript PUF_process.R 2018
 </pre>

-(note: optionally supplying the ICD argument means to output the ICD code descriptions into the output directory)

 The output will be stored in a directory named **final_data**

+*(note: optionally supplying the ICD argument means to output the ICD code descriptions into the output directory as final_data/ICD_codes.csv)*

 ## 3. Merge the data